 Vaccines are important in preventing disease outbreaks but cannot control all losses.
 Medication such as antibiotics are also important but should only be used as a last line of defence to avoid significant animal welfare issues and stock losses.
 This mind-set means that we are continually working to develop proactive diet regimes and vaccines to allow our salmon to combat known illnesses and lead healthy lives.

-- Huon voluntarily publicly reports all antibiotic use (marine and freshwater) as well as reporting their use to the State Government in real time.
+- Huon voluntarily and publicly reports all antibiotic use (Huon owned and operated marine and freshwater sites) as well as reporting their use to the State Government in real time.

-- Huon has not used antibiotics on our fish growing at sea since 2016 (one pen treated, equating to antibiotic use of 0.16 grams per tonne of salmon.
-Our use of antibiotics across our freshwater operations (ie hatcheries) is restricted to our non-consumptive flow-through hatcheries (which only hold on average around 20 per cent of our total smolt biomass).
-The last use in a hatchery was in January 2019—see below for details.
+- Our use of antibiotics across our freshwater operations (ie hatcheries) is restricted to our non-consumptive flow-through hatcheries (which only hold on average around 20 per cent of our total smolt biomass) – notwithstanding that condition, the last use in one of our flow-through hatcheries was in January 2019—see below for details.

-- Antibiotics are administered by a qualified veterinarian and there is a strict withholding period which means that any traces are completely passed through the fish long before it is harvested.
+- Antibiotics are prescribed by a qualified veterinarian and there is a strict withholding period which means that any traces have completely passed through the fish long before it is harvested.

-- Huon also participates in an annual national residue survey to monitor levels of therapeutants, ensuring we comply with a maximum residue limit.
+- Huon also participates in the annual independent National Residue Survey to monitor levels of therapeutants, demonstrating that we comply with a maximum residue limit.
 Huon has never had any antibiotic residues detected in our products.

 A last resort